python-poetry/poetry/docs/cli.md

 poetry source show pypi-test
 ```

+#### Options
+* `--global`: Show only sources set in poetry config
+* `--all`: Show sources in poetry config and `pyproject.toml`

 {{% note %}}
-This command will only show sources configured via the `pyproject.toml` and does not include PyPI.
+By default, this command will only show sources configured via the `pyproject.toml` and does not include PyPI.
 {{% /note %}}

 ### `source remove`